DreamLab/VmShepherd/docs/user/drivers/index.rst

 Entry points
 ------------

-To make it easier to create and use other drivers without code changes within VmShepherd itself, python's entry point mechanism are used (https://packaging.python.org/specifications/entry-points/).
+To make it easier to create and use other drivers without code changes within VmShepherd itself, python's `entry point mechanism <https://packaging.python.org/specifications/entry-points/>`_ are used.

 Entry points for drivers: